OneIdentity/IdentityManager.PoSh/README.md

 #### Generic option of loading an entity

-An entity can be loaded directly either by the corresponding XObjectKey or by it's UID in combination with specifying it's type.
+An entity can be loaded directly either by the corresponding XObjectKey or by its UID in combination with specifying its type.

     $x = Get-Entity -Identity "<Key><T>Person</T><P>0f4de334-38e5-4bdf-bfe0-4ae9690c4f2b</P></Key>"